 Keen to give your IT skills a boost?

 Attend our free and low cost small business workshops to give your IT and digital skills a boost.
-This includes low cost workshops on Website Planning and Digital Marketing Essentials at our offices in 140 William St in the Perth CBD as well as free workshops across the Perth metro area via our Business Local service.
+This includes workshops on digital skills and sales and marketing.